stones4semper/youtube-playlist-downloader/README.md

-its just a simple script to help you download youtube videos and also the entire video in a playlist
+<h2>its just a simple script to help you download youtube videos and also the entire video in a playlist</h2>

 Its also automtically create a directory with the playlist name and also appends the index of the video to the video names